Tunneling through an Eternal Traversable Wormhole: Tunneling Spectroscopy

 with

 Here we have defined $\Gamma=\pi\rho_0\lambda^2$. $|T(\omega)|^2$ can be understood as the tunneling probability from the left lead to the right lead.
 Explicitly, the tunneling current is zero if there is no left-right correlation in the MQ model.
-This is the central result of this work.
 In the following sections, we analyze the tunneling current in different phases, focusing on the $\beta_L=\beta$ case.
-One could also derive a similar formula for the energy current with an additional factor of $\omega$ \cite{Kruchkov_2020}.
+One can also derive a similar formula for the energy current with an additional factor of $\omega$ \cite{Kruchkov_2020}.